Oct 17, 2025

 Harassment and violence | Toxic leadership, lack of clear protocols, a culture that tolerates or minimizes hostile behaviors. | Tense work environment, increased internal conflicts, high turnover of valuable talent, damage to the company’s reputation. |

 As you can see, these factors do not act in isolation.
-They intertwine and amplify one another, creating a vicious cycle that can be very difficult to break if not intervened in a timely manner.
-This is why it is crucial to understand that the health of your collaborators is directly linked to occupational health and the overall performance of the company.
-If you want to delve deeper into how these concepts connect, we recommend exploring what occupational health is and the strategic role it plays.
+They intertwine and reinforce each other, creating a vicious cycle that can be very difficult to break if not intervened in time.
+That is why it is crucial to understand that the health of your collaborators is directly linked to occupational health and the overall performance of the company.
+If you want to delve deeper into how these concepts are connected, we recommend exploring what occupational health is and the strategic role it plays.

-At Zen to Go, we have closely seen how companies of all sizes face these challenges.
-Our experience since 2019 has taught us a key lesson: the most effective solutions are not those advertised in an email, but those that are integrated into the company's culture and demonstrate genuine commitment to the well-being of the team through actions.
+At Zen to Go, we have seen firsthand how companies of all sizes face these challenges.
+Our experience since 2019 has taught us a key lesson: the most effective solutions are not those that are announced in an email, but those that are integrated into the company culture and demonstrate genuine commitment to team well-being.

 How to identify warning signs in your team

-The prevention of psychosocial risks does not begin when you apply a survey.
-It starts much earlier, with attentive observation and active listening in daily interactions.
+The prevention of psychosocial risks does not start when you conduct a survey.
+It begins much earlier, with attentive observation and active listening in daily interactions.
 As a leader, you are the first line of defense in detecting when something is not right, and recognizing those early signs can be the difference between timely intervention and a full-blown crisis.

-These signs are usually not dramatic.
-On the contrary, they are subtle changes in behavior and team dynamics that, when added together, paint a concerning picture.
-A collaborator who used to be the life of the meetings and now hardly participates, or a team that flowed naturally and now exists in constant tension, are red flags that you cannot afford to ignore.
+These signs are not usually dramatic.
+On the contrary, they are subtle changes in behavior and team dynamics that, when combined, paint a worrying picture.
+A collaborator who used to be the life of the meetings and now barely participates, or that team that flowed naturally and now lives in constant tension, are red flags you cannot afford to ignore.

 Identifying these changes requires being present and connecting with your people.
-It’s not about surveillance, but about care.
-Think of the case of a programmer in a technology company in Monterrey: he used to be the first to propose ideas and help his colleagues, but in recent weeks he arrives late, isolates himself with his headphones, and his performance has plummeted.
-That's not "just a bad day"; it's a clear warning sign.
+It is not about monitoring but about caring.
+Think about the case of a programmer at a technology company in Monterrey: he used to be the first to propose ideas and lend a hand to his colleagues, but in recent weeks, he arrives late, isolates himself with his headphones, and his performance has plummeted.
+That is not "a bad day"; it is a clear warning sign.

-Here are some key indicators that reveal something is happening:
+Here are some key indicators that reveal something is going on:

-Changes in individual behavior: Look for patterns that are out of the ordinary.
+Changes in individual behavior: Look for unusual patterns.
 Has someone become noticeably more irritable, apathetic, or anxious?
-Has their way of communicating dramatically changed, becoming more abrupt or negative?
+Has their communication style drastically changed, becoming more curt or negative?

-Drop in performance and quality: Check if errors are increasing, if deadlines are frequently missed, or if the quality of work visibly declines.
+Decline in performance and quality: Check if errors are increasing, deadlines are recurrently missed, or if the quality of work is visibly declining.
 Often, this is not a lack of ability but a direct symptom of exhaustion.

 Increase in absenteeism and presenteeism: Frequent absences or late arrivals can be a sign of demotivation or stress.
-But equally dangerous is presenteeism: being physically present in the office but mentally absent, lacking the capacity to focus or provide real value.
+But equally dangerous is presenteeism: being physically at the office but mentally absent, unable to focus or provide real value.

-A good reminder: behind every performance metric is a person.
-Observing their body language, conflict levels, and absences is key for early diagnosis.
+A good reminder: behind every performance metric, there is a person.
+Observing their body language, their level of conflict, and their absences is key to early diagnosis.

 From observation to conversation

 Once you identify one or more of these signs, the next step is to act.
-And acting does not mean confronting, but conversing.
-The goal is to open a safe and empathetic communication channel where the person feels heard, not judged.
+And acting does not mean confronting but conversing.
+The goal is to open a safe and empathetic communication channel, where the person feels listened to, not judged.

-In our experience working with teams at Zen to Go, we have learned that the most powerful question a leader can ask is not "What’s wrong with you?", but "How are you?
-I have noticed that you have been quieter lately; is there something I can help you with?".
+In our experience working with teams at Zen to Go, we have learned that the most powerful question a leader can ask is not "What’s wrong with you?" but "How are you?
+I’ve noticed that you have been quieter lately; is there anything I can help you with?".

-This simple change of focus transforms everything.
-It shows genuine interest and shifts the focus to the solution, not the problem.
-It’s crucial to understand that your role is not to be a therapist but to facilitate access to the tools and support the company offers.
-Sometimes, the workload is excessive; at other times, there may be a conflict unresolved with a colleague.
-If you do not ask, you will never know.
+This simple shift in focus changes everything.
+It shows genuine interest and places the focus on the solution, not the problem.
+It is crucial to understand that your role is not to be a therapist, but to facilitate access to the tools and support that the company offers.
+Sometimes the workload is excessive; other times there may be an unresolved conflict with a colleague.
+If you don't ask, you will never know.

 Recognizing these symptoms is the first step to prevent them from escalating into more serious problems.
-To better understand that thin line between pressure and exhaustion, we invite you to read our article on work stress and burnout, understanding the silent epidemic, which offers a much deeper perspective.
+To better understand that fine line between pressure and burnout, we invite you to read our article on work stress and burnout, understanding the silent epidemic, which offers a much deeper perspective.

 Designing your action plan for workplace well-being

-Once you have learned to identify warning signs, it's time to move from observation to strategic action.
-Designing a prevention of psychosocial risks plan is not a bureaucratic process; it is a clear and manageable path that any company, regardless of size, can and should follow.
+Once you have learned to identify the warning signs, it is time to move from observation to strategic action.
+Designing a prevention plan for psychosocial risks is not a bureaucratic process; it is a clear and manageable route that any company, regardless of size, can and should follow.

-It’s about building a strategy that doesn’t stay on paper but is felt in the day-to-day of the team.
+It is about building a strategy that does not remain on paper but is felt in the day-to-day of the team.
 The key is simple: each step is an opportunity to listen and demonstrate with actions a real commitment to the well-being of your people.

 The starting point: an honest diagnosis

-These questionnaires, aligned with the NOM-035 guidelines, must go beyond the superficial.
-They explore critical areas such as workload, leadership clarity, quality of interpersonal relationships, and the much-coveted work-life balance.
+These questionnaires, aligned with NOM-035 guidelines, should go beyond the surface.
+They explore critical areas such as workload, clarity of leadership, quality of interpersonal relationships, and the longed-for work-life balance.
 The goal is not to point fingers but to obtain a clear snapshot of your organization's health.

 When you have the results, the real work begins: analyzing them to find the "hot spots".
 Is the main problem communication with leaders?
 Or perhaps an overload of tasks in a specific department?
 This analysis is the map you need to direct your efforts where they truly matter.